Swirrl/grafter-docs/_about/004_grafter_faq.md

 We believe that ETL needs to be reliable, robust and efficient, and that OpenRefine does not provide a suitable framework for building a suite of complementary tools on top of.

+Crucially this requires a well defined layered architecture.

 ### Aren't you just remaking Pentaho Data Integration (Kettle)